 Figure from FAO - Recarbonization of global soils

-Carbon Sequestration impact
+Carbon Sequestration Impact

 Regardless of the methods of carbon sequestration, all conducted activities are aimed at active carbon sinking, and via this long-term removal process, atmospheric CO2 pollution could be reversed.
 But it is worth highlighting that, as a result of the incentives, along with its cost-effectiveness, biological carbon capture and sequestration have gained the interest of many stakeholders in the agriculture industry.
 One example is the carbon farming initiative.
-This initiative supports farmers and landowners to earn carbon credits for storing carbon or reducing greenhouse gas emissions (10) and outlines that primary players of the agriculture industry must play their part in order to achieve environmental sustainability in the food supply chain (11).
+This initiative helps farmers and landowners earn carbon credits for storing carbon or reducing greenhouse gas emissions (10) and emphasizes that primary players of the agriculture industry must play their part in order to achieve environmental sustainability in the food supply chain (11).
 It is “an example of a new green business model”, as the policy document states (12).

 Help us to spread the word!